Immediate Licence Suspension

 - If you have been charged with driving under the influence of intoxicating liquor or a drug;

-- As the responsible person of a motor vehicle, you fail to provide details of the driver alleged to have failed to stop motor vehicle for police.
+- As the person responsible for a motor vehicle, you fail to provide details of the driver alleged to have failed to stop the vehicle for police.

 If you hold a licence in another jurisdiction and the above circumstances apply, the police can suspend your right to drive in the ACT.

-If you receive an immediate suspension notice, and you have a licence to drive a motor vehicle and ride a motorbike, both your license to drive and your license to ride will be suspended.
+If you receive an immediate suspension notice, and you have a licence to drive a motor vehicle and ride a motorbike, both your licence to drive and your licence to ride will be suspended.